indexnetwork/index/README.md

 > [!NOTE]
-> The complete documentation and additional resources are available on the  [Index Network documentation site →](https://docs.index.network)
+> Full documentation and additional resources are available on the  [Index Network documentation site →](https://docs.index.network)

 ## Table of contents